RSpace/founders-map/readme.md

 * CSVParser: Takes a string with CSV data, outputs a two-dimensional array of data
 * Geocoder: Handles parsing of address information into latitude and longitude

+# Todo list for further development

+[ ] Error handling of malformed and incomplete data
+[ ] Much more elaborate component tests
+[ ] Integration tests (ie. communication between components on the page)